J0minsu/FQS-flexible-queue-service/README.md

 - It takes on the load required for queue management.
 - It provides a library for easy usage.
 - Using root privileges and subordinate privilege accounts allows for more detailed management.
+- It provides separate instances for each queue to offer an independent environment between concurrently operating queue services.

 ## 🧑‍🏫 instruction